Food Hygiene Rating Scheme (FHRS)

 A premises with a high levels of compliance might score 0 for hygiene, 0 for structure and 0 for confidence in management - a total of 0 which would equate (using the table above) to a food hygiene rating of 5 ("Very good").

 Essentially, the lower the total compliance score for hygiene + structure + confidence in management, the higher the food hygiene rating score.

 At the end of the inspection, the officer will tell the food business operator their hygiene rating and explain why the establishment was rated as it was.
 If there is any disagreement with the score given, the food business operator should initially discuss the matter with the inspecting officer.
 If an agreement cannot be reached, the food business operator has a right of appeal (see below) and this will delay publication of the rating until the appeal is determined.

 Otherwise, the inspecting officer will issue a window sticker to display in a prominent position on the premises.
-The rating will also be published on the National Food Hygiene Rating Scheme website.
+The rating will also be published on the Food Standards Agency: Food hygiene ratings website.

 New food businesses that are awaiting inspection will appear as 'awaiting inspection' until such time that they receive a food hygiene inspection and their rating is determined.

 Following an inspection there is a 21 day period during which food business operators can appeal to Wiltshire Council's Public Protection Manager for food and safety if they feel that the inspecting officer has awarded them a rating which they feel is unjust, i.e. they feel that the rating does not reflect the hygiene standards and management controls found at the establishment at the time of the inspection.

 The Public Protection Manager for food and safety, or a nominated deputy, will respond to the appeal within 21 days.
 No food hygiene rating will be displayed at the establishment until the appeal has been determined.